 - Office of Community Engagement and Diversity Outreach

-- Diversity & Inclusion Committee (Meets the first Thursdays of each month at 12 p.m.)
+- Diversity, Equity and Inclusion Committee (Meets the first Tuesday of each month at 12 p.m.)

 - Veterinary Alliance for Leadership, Inclusion, and Diversity (Student Organization)